Louis Finot (footballer)

 Louis Finot (8 July 1909 in Saint-Maur-des-Fossés – 14 February 1996) was a French footballer who played as a winger.
 He played for France between 1930 and 1934, earning seven international caps.
 He was a French league champion with FC Sochaux.

+Career

+During his football career, he played as a half-back.
+He was a French international between 1930 and 1934 while playing club football for Cercle athlétique de Paris.
+He earned seven caps for the France national team.
+In the national team, he played as a wing-half tasked with marking the opposing wingers or in a more offensive position on the right flank.